Copyright © University of Cambridge. All rights reserved.

 In this activity

-, children have an environment in which to explore partitioning of numbers.
-Of course, it is essential to have cuisenaire rods available for them to solve this problem practically too.
-These notes are written to suggest that the activity could be used to focus on sharing good ways to find all possibilities
+, children have an environment for exploring partitioning of numbers.
+Of course, it is essential to have cuisenaire rods available for them, so that they can solve this problem practically too.
+These notes are written to suggest that the activity could be used to focus on sharing good strategies to find all

 If your children are not already familiar with Cuisenaire rods, it would be good to give them time to 'play' with the rods before having a go at this activity.